SAIL-Initiatives/about/readme.md

 ## Who we are

-We are a 100% volunteer-led collectiv working at the intersection of education, research, and community support.
+We are a 100% volunteer-led collective working at the intersection of education, research, and community support.
 Please follow our work on [Instagram](https://www.instagram.com/sail.initiatives/)

 Our milestones to date:
 - Hosted a [virtual cocreation workshop](https://sail-initiatives.github.io/ccw/) with participants from Australia, Canada, Finland, Indonesia, Japan, Palestine, Norway, and beyond.